s2shape/DynamoDbSupplyCollector/README.md

 `docker-compose up`

 The command runs a DynamoDB instance and creates some test tables.
+Two docker containers are supposed to start.
+The first one is the actual DynamoDB server and the second one creates the test tables if they don't exist and stops.
 The GUI for the database can be accessed using this link http://localhost:8000/.

 The command to run the tests is `dotnet test` but before you should go to this folder `\DynamoDbSupplyCollector\DynamoDbSupplyCollector.Tests`.